andymadrid/madrid/README.md

 The package is pretty straightforward; all you really need to start is a bsseq object.

 At its core, all it really does is filter your bsseq object for the select few CpGs used to predict age from peripheral blood.
-There's a function to guess the sex of your samples, but that is very much in the beta testing stage of things.
-Feel free to test it out, just know that your results may vary.
-To increase its accuracy, more samples are needed to enhance its predictive power.
+However, it is quickly becoming a wrapper for many functionalities that were developed for microarray DNA methylation data and allowing sequencing-based data to be used with them, such as guessing the sex of samples, estimating cell-type proportions of blood samples, and identifying stochastic epigenetic mutations (SEMs).

 ## Vignette